Bilkees Latif: Background and early life

 Bilkees Latif was born into an affluent Muslim family of Hyderabad State in India, the daughter of Ali Yavar Jung, a nobleman of Hyderabad State, by his first wife Alys Iffrig.
 Her mother Alys, daughter of a French father and German mother, was raised a Catholic in France.
 She came to India upon marrying Ali Yavar Jung and Bilkees was born to them soon afterwards, but the marriage fell apart shortly afterwards.
 Bilkees's parents were divorced when she was still a child, and both of them went on to marry other people.
 Very shortly after the divorce, Bilkees's mother married Ali Mohammad Akbar Hyderi, another nobleman of Hyderabad State, and became famous under the name "Alys Hyderi" as a hostess and a socialite.

 Bilkees Latif's father, Ali Yavar Jung, hailed from a landed, aristocratic family of Hyderabad State, one that had served the Nizam of Hyderabad for several generations.
 He was a diplomat and educationist, was appointed vice chancellor of Osmania University by the last Nizam in 1946, and as vice-chancellor of Aligarh Muslim University by the Congress party's government under Indira Gandhi in the 1960s.
 He served at various times as the Indian ambassador to Argentina, Egypt, Yugoslavia, Greece, France, and the United States, and ended his blemishless career as Governor of Maharashtra, again appointed by Indira Gandhi, holding that office for a record seven years (1970–76) until his death in December 1976.
-Some time after his divorce from Alys, he had married Zehra Ali Yavar Jung, a lady of background similar to his own, a social worker who was honoured with the Padma Bhushan in 1973.
+Sometime after his divorce from Alys, he had married Zehra Ali Yavar Jung, a lady of a background similar to his own, a social worker who was honoured with the Padma Bhushan in 1973.

 Marriage

-When she was still in her early teens, Ali Yavar Jung arranged in the usual Indian way for his daughter Bilkees to marry into a family of background similar to his own.
+When she was still in her early teens, Ali Yavar Jung arranged in the usual Indian way for his daughter Bilkees to marry into a family of a background similar to his own.
 The groom, Idris Latif, was the son of Hasan Latif, Chief Engineer of Hyderabad State and the scion of a wealthy, landed Hyderabadi Muslim family.
 Idris, who was nine years older than Bilquees, was a commissioned officer in the Air Force of the British Raj.
 The wedding was held when Bilquis was still in her teens, and the marriage proved to be extremely happy and harmonious.
-The couple were blessed with three children, two sons, Asghar and Asad, and a daughter, Mariam.
+The couple had three children, two sons, Asghar and Asad, and a daughter, Mariam.

 Bilquees's husband was destined to have a career every bit as distinguished as her father's had been.
 In 1946, when the partition of India took place, Idris opted to stay with India.
 He would rise to become India's first Muslim Chief of Air Staff (head of the Air Force).
 After retiring from the Air Force, he would be appointed Governor of Maharashtra and Indian ambassador to France under the patronage of Indira Gandhi and her Congress party.